quickdon/DeltaMol/README.md

 Use `--log-every-steps` to control how often batch-level metrics are printed to the terminal (the default is every 100 steps).
 Every epoch summary reports its elapsed time and both the training and validation losses.
-Runs also emit TensorBoard event files under ``<output>/tensorboard`` capturing the train/val loss curves, learning-rate schedule, and other tracked scalars; pass `--no-tensorboard` if you prefer to skip event generation.
+Runs also emit TensorBoard event files under ``<output>/tensorboard/<timestamp>`` capturing the train/val loss curves, learning-rate schedule, and other tracked scalars;
+provide an explicit ``--tensorboard-dir`` to append to a previous run when resuming, or pass `--no-tensorboard` if you prefer to skip event generation.

 ### Potential training with configuration files